robot5000-design/ms2/documentation/final-testing.md

 Javascript files were passed through jshint.com without any significant issues.
 Jshint suggested using dot notation rather than square brackets, accessing the highscore object, so this has been changed.
+Also it suggested that line 650 in main.js !!scienceQuiz.token === false was confusing use of !, so it was changed to Boolean(scienceQuiz.token) === false.

 The site does not function on Internet Explorer 11, but considering its overall low usage and the fact that it is being discontinued in 2021, it was deemed not worth spending time on.